Here is a few tips on how to grow potatoes at home

 I plant mine 40-60cm apart for the biggest and most tubers but they can be grown 30cm apart just fine. it depends on how much space you have.
 If you are planting in pots, make them big pots and only one or two seed tubers in each.
 The more crowded the pots the smaller the end tubers will be.
 Do not use garden soil in pots, use good potting mix mixed with some manure.

 If you are growing in pots, especially grow bags keep in mind that they will dry out quicker so keep the water up to them, and test the soil with your fingers to make sure that the water isn’t just running off down the sides of the pot and not soaking into the soil.
+The biggest problem with production in pots is they are too dry.

 Harvest: This can be a little tricky.
 If you have bought any diploid varieties they will be harvested before the plant has died down. if you leave them too long they may start to sprout again before they are harvested.
 Have a dig around the roots about 6 weeks after flowering starts.
 If the tubers are a good size you can harvest them.
 Tetraploids should be harvested about 6-8 weeks after flowering starts.
 The plants should look like they are dying down.
 On the second crop leave the tetraploids until they are fully died down so the tubers are fully mature, even after a couple of frosts help them die down.

 As an idea of time scale for most, but not all, of mine (Some take longer to grow and are late season). after planting chitted tubers they start to burst out of the soil in two weeks or so.
 A month after sprouting out of the soil they will flower.
 When you start to see flower buds that is when the plants are just starting to initialise tuberising, and when the flowers come out fully the tubers are starting to fill out.
-A month after full flowering starts many off the plants (especially the early diploids) can be dug for baby potatoes, or leave for another two weeks for mature tubers.
+A month after full flowering starts many off the plants can be dug for baby potatoes, or leave for another two weeks or so for mature tubers.
 The bigger tubered tetraploids should be left for 8 weeks after full flowering before digging.

 If you buy any of my varieties I will give the type and time scale of each so you can plan your harvesting.

 - Be careful not to bring potato diseases into your garden by planting tubers from the supermarket or from other peoples gardens if you don’t know if they have diseases.
-Most potato diseases will stay in the soil for years and also affect tomatoes, as well as spreading to your neighbours.
+Some potato diseases will stay in the soil for years and also affect tomatoes, as well as spreading to your neighbours.

 - If your soil does not get waterlogged in late winter and early spring rains then you can replant your second crop tubers (if they are clean of disease) and just leave them till they start sprouting in spring.
 Give them a spreading of manure or compost and leave to grow.
 This makes storage a lot easier but make sure the beds are weeded before the spuds start to shoot in spring.